 This all unfortunately coincided with the start of the civil disorder known as the "Troubles" which began in 1969 and was at its worst during 1972 when one person was murdered approximately every 18 hours.
 This civil disorder was intense in the west of the city where repeated attempts to begin phase 1 had to be abandon

-As of the time of writing (2005) the A12 Westlink is due to be upgraded by being widened to dual-3-lane and to be fully grade-separated.
-This will see phase 1 of the Belfast Urban Motorway finally completed 40 years after it was originally proposed.
-The climate of public and government opinion has since moved so far that it seems very unlikely indeed that any other parts of the scheme will ever be built.
+As for the original Belfast Urban Motorway plans, the climate of public and government opinion has since moved so far that it seems very unlikely indeed that any other parts of the proposals will ever be built.

 |